ebamfo/devops-qr-code/README.md

 # QR Code Generator

 - This project is a QR code generator application.
 It takes input text from user and returns QR Code image which is downloadable.
-- The application is available from 8:00 AM UTC to 6:00 PM UTC everyday.
+- The application is available from 9:00 AM UTC to 5:00 PM UTC every weekday.
 - You can access qrcode-generator [here](http://qrcode.ebamforesume.cloud)

 ## Key Features